yugabyte/yugabyte-db/docs/content/preview/develop/_index.md

 ## Best practices

-Use these best practices to build distributed applications on top of YugabyteDB.
-We've compiled a list of techniques that you can adopt to make your application perform its best.
+Use these best practices to build distributed applications on top of YugabyteDB; this includes a list of techniques that you can adopt to make your application perform its best.

 {{<lead link="./best-practices-ysql">}}
 For more details, see [Best practices](./best-practices-ysql).